manuel-aguiar/42_webserv/Sandbox/SocketPairvsPipe/SocketPairvsPipe.md

 It can be seen as somewhat similar to two uni-directional pipes tied together, two separate buffers for read and write within the socket while the kernel abstracts away the fact that the same fd is passed to the function, being the kernel responsible to read from and write to the correct buffer, internally.

+On recv and send we are setting flags to 0 to make it equal to read/write, with blocking behavior